TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/the-things-stack.md

 - `redis.password`: Password of the Redis server
 - `redis.database`: Redis database to use
 - `redis.namespace`: Namespace for Redis keys
+- `redis.pool-size`: The maximum size of the connection pool

 If connecting to a single Redis instance: